MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connector-platform.md

 This article describes how SaaS app vendors can use the Defender for Cloud Apps open app connector platform to build connectors for their own apps.
 The codeless open app connector platform helps simplify connector development by avoiding extra coding and reducing integration time.

 > [!NOTE]
-> We recommend that SaaS vendors read and this article thoroughly to understand the high-level app connector development process and partnership expectations.
+> We recommend that SaaS vendors read this article thoroughly to understand the high-level app connector development process and partnership expectations.

 ## Sample scenarios